jewelsjacobs/inmotion-challenge/README.md

         $ npm run build-dev
         $ gulp
         ```

-- Used AngularJS with MVC architecture
+- AngularJS with MVC architecture
-- Has Movie search
+- Movie search
-- Has at least one Service, Controller, Directive and Filter (filter is inline for search)
+- At least one Service, Controller, Directive and Filter (filter is inline for search)
-- **bonus** Used lodash
+- **bonus** lodash
-- **bonus** Used bootstrap
+- **bonus** bootstrap

 ## If I had more time . .
 I would have:

-- added unit / e2e tests
+- unit / e2e tests
-- added api documentation
+- api documentation
 - stuck to git flow convention with cleaner squashed commits
 - cleaned up some of the boilerplate cruft